SvenWambecq/hass/README.md

 2. HA listens by default to port 8123.
 Opening this port, without encryption is not wise, but also not possible within the proximus network.
 A lot of ports are blocked by default by proximus.
 3. We will therefore access HA using https from the external world.
 Accesses are then made over port 443, and we have to configure the modem (and also the deco on the internal network) to forward port 443 to the raspberry pi.
 4. To use https, we need to setup a certificate.
 We did this using the explanation at https://community.home-assistant.io/t/installing-tls-ssl-using-lets-encrypt/196975.
+5. To configure port 443, select the Port Mapping tab on the modem web-page (192.168.1.1) and add a mapping for https.
+Assign a fixed IP address for the target host.
+This can be done under `My Modem -> DHCP` and add the static address to the list.
+6. If there are problems to connect the inverter to Wifi, check the attached pdf.

 ##### Renew certificate